aaliyahfiala42/DATA515-Brain-Scan-Classification/README.md

 | :---: | :---: |
 | <img src = "/brain_scan/static/img/no.jpeg" alt = "No_tumor" width ="300" >  | <img src = "/brain_scan/static/img/yes.jpg" alt = "Yes_tumor" width = "280" >  |
 ## Copying our Repository
-To copy our repository to a local directory on your machine, execute the bash commands:
+To copy our repository to a local directory on your machine, execute the bash command:
 ```
-git init
 git clone https://github.com/aaliyahfiala42/DATA515-Brain-Scan-Classification.git
 ```
 Afterwards, navigate to the local repository and run the command: